Overview

 Source: ODYSSEE

-As mentioned in the Overview section, Malta’s first National Energy and Climate Plan (2021-2030) includes both existing as well as new energy efficiency measures to achieve energy savings in the end-use sectors.
+As mentioned in the Overview section, Malta’s National Energy and Climate Plan (2021-2030) includes both existing as well as new energy efficiency measures to achieve energy savings in the end-use sectors.
 For the Residential, Industry and Services sectors in particular, the Government has proposed numerous measures to promote the shift towards renewable technologies and other energy efficient technologies.
-One such example is the Electricity Tariff Structure & Eco-Reduction measure which aims to incentivize end-users to reduce consumption below an established threshold and deter high consumption by increasing unit cost as consumption increases through a rising block tariff structure.
+One such example is the Electricity Tariff Structure and Eco-Reduction measure which aims to incentivize end-users to reduce consumption below an established threshold and deter high consumption by increasing unit cost as consumption increases through a rising block tariff structure.

 Table 2: Sample of policies and measures implemented in the building sector